 If support for an environment is loaded:

-UFT recognizes the controls in that environment and can run tests on them.
+UFT One recognizes the controls in that environment and can run tests on them.

-In the Object Identification dialog box, the UFT user can select a test object class that belongs to an environment supported by Testing Extensibility and configure its properties for Smart Identification.
-For information on configuring Smart Identification, see the Micro Focus Unified Functional Testing User Guide.
+In the Object Identification dialog box, the UFT One user can select a test object class that belongs to an environment supported by Testing Extensibility and configure its properties for Smart Identification.
+For information on configuring Smart Identification, see the Micro Focus UFT One User Guide.

 The TestingEnvironment Schema changed when moving from version 9.5 to 10.00.
-Therefore, in order to use Testing Agents developed using SDK versions earlier than 10.00, with QuickTest version 10.00 or later, or with UFT, you must do the following:
+Therefore, in order to use Testing Agents developed using SDK versions earlier than 10.00, with QuickTest version 10.00 or later, or with UFT One, you must do the following:

 Modify the environment XML: